k4zann/Marketplace-App/README.md

 - Browse products by category.
 - Add products to the cart for purchasing.
 - Scroll through images of each product using a carousel.
+- Utilizes Hilt for dependency injection.
+- Implements SharedPreferences for storing user preferences.
+- Integrates WorkManager for background tasks.
+- Utilizes BroadcastReceiver for listening to system events.
+- Utilizes NotificationManager for displaying notifications.

 ## Technologies Used